-Below you will find a step by step guide on how to change them on your acoustic guitar.
+Below, you will find a step by step guide on how to change your acoustic guitar strings.
 Simply follow this guide and shortly you will have restrung your guitar.

 STEP 1